In the close to fifty years that they had been in operation, not a single sports car had rolled off the Jowett

 Although the car looked good, it needed more power, and time went by Jowett found it more and more challenging to compete against its less expensive, lighter, faster, but not necessarily better-looking rivals, meaning that sales began to taper off.

-The most favourable epitaph of the Jupiter could be that it was the last Jowett to remain in (limited) production, still being turned out after the last Javelins had been produced.
+The most favourable epitaph of the Jupiter could be awarded, is that it was the last Jowett to remain in (limited) production, still being turned out after the last Javelins had been produced.
 With only 89 built, the Jowett Jupiter has become a major collector's car today.